-The ENERGY MANAGEMENT SYSTEM controls 120volt operated circuits to help keep the total 120-volt current draw to less than 30 amps.
+The EMS controls 120-volt operated circuits to help keep the total 120-volt current draw to less than 30 amps.
+A detailed EMS manual is included with your owner's packet.
 When operating on generator power the 120-volt draw will be less than 20 amps.
 These circuits may be any type load, but are typically heavier loads, those whose use can be "postponed" until a time when current is available for their use.